Frequently Asked Questions - Development

 Council staff determine more than 95 per cent of all development applications.
 The remaining applications are either determined by the elected Council and/or the NSW Land & Environment Court.

-Development applications are reported to Council's (Planning) meeting.
-This meeting occurs once a month (excluding Council’s Christmas and mid-year break).
+Development applications are reported to Council's Ordinary meeting.
+Ordinary meetings are held once a month (excluding Council’s Christmas and mid-year break).

 Yes, a development application must be lodged, if you plan to demolish any structures that are not classed as ‘Exempt Development’.